 Home insurance loss of use coverage is standard in your policy.
 You're already paying a premium, which pays for coverage.
 A separate deductible for loss of use coverage is not typically included in a home insurance policy.

-Conclusion: Why Loss of Use Coverage is Necessary
+The Bottom Line: Loss of Use Coverage is Necessary

 If your home is in a worst-case scenario, you will be thankful you have the right loss of use coverage.
 You’ll be protected from the added stress from the rebuild or repair of your destroyed home.
 You’ll be able to pay for the necessary additional living expenses that come with temporarily relocating.
 With the right home insurance, loss of use coverage won’t let you down.